x157/x157.github.io/UE5/LyraStarterGame/Development-Considerations.md

 In the long term my intent is that any/all Lyra projects I develop will also include my `XCL` plugin to fix and extend Lyra to be as reusable as I require.

+When I first started this project, `XCL` was originally a GFP.
+However, I modified it such that `XCL` is now considered foundational code that will always exist, and so it doesn't need to be a GFP.

+The `XaiLife` Plugin is still a GFP as it contains optional content.